 1. Your Audio Ad Script Matches Your Brand Voice

 Depending on your brand and the goal of your advertising, you may either integrate cheeky language into your script or opt for a no-nonsense approach.
 In the end, what matters most is that the words, phrasing, and tone you choose to include match your brand voice, making your ad come across as authentic.

 2. Your Audio Ad Music and Sound Effects Create a Mood

 Without visuals to rely on, the music and sounds effects, or the inclusion of a sonic logo all need to work together to convey the mood and setting of your commercial.
 This careful attention to detail can mean the difference between catching a listener’s attention or fading into background noise.

 For instance, if you’re a company that sells vacation packages, imagine how your target audience might be captured by the grating sound of an ice scraper on a car windshield—especially when juxtaposed with the sound of ice cubes clinking together in a fresh, cold drink as waves crash in the background.

 3. The Voice Over in Your Audio Ad Forms an Emotional Connection

 While this might seem like an oversimplification of the casting process, when you consider how important emotional connection is to capturing attention, it makes sense.
 When it comes to our emotions, we’re often moved by what we hear simply by hearing it.
-We don’t need to think over ‘why’ we’ve reacted, all we know is that the performance connected on a visceral level.
+We don’t need to overanalyze why we’ve reacted—all we know is that the performance connected on a visceral level.